processone/ejabberd/CONTAINER.md

-This example shows the usage of several customizations: it uses a local configuration file, stores the mnesia database in a local path, registers an account when it's created, and checks the number of registered accounts every time it's started.
+This example shows the usage of several customizations: it uses a local configuration file, defines a configuration macro using an environment variable, stores the mnesia database in a local path, registers an account when it's created, and checks the number of registered accounts every time it's started.